Grill Masters Club Ultimate Guide to Grilling Techniques

 Indirect Charcoal Grilling

 - Monitor the temperature as your food is cooking.
-If it starts to get too hot you should trim the airflow by closing the vents a bit.
+If it starts to get too hot, trim the airflow by closing the vents a bit.

 Modified or 50/50 Charcoal Grilling

 Voila!
-You have learned the three techniques to master for charcoal grilling.
-The type of technique you choose largely depends on what you are attempting to cook, but knowing how to implement all three grilling techniques allows you to vary your cookout menu over the course of the grilling season.
+You have now three techniques to master for charcoal grilling.
+The type of technique you choose largely depends on what you are attempting to cook, but knowing how to implement all three grilling techniques allows you to vary your cookout menu over the course of the grilling season!

 Direct Gas Grilling